Aaradhana964/Weather-Data-Logger-System/README.md

 # 🌦️ Weather Data Logger System

-A Python-based Weather Data Logger System that fetches real-time weather information using WeatherAPI and stores the data in a MySQL database for future reference and analysis.
+A Python-based Weather Data Logger System that fetches real-time weather information using WeatherAPI, validates the data, stores it in a MySQL database, and provides weather analytics for future reference.

 ## 📖 Overview

-This project allows users to search for weather information of any city and automatically saves the weather details into a MySQL database.
-It provides additional functionalities such as viewing search history, identifying the hottest and coldest cities searched, exporting weather records, and generating weather statistics.
+This project allows users to search for weather information for any city and automatically save the weather details into a MySQL database.
+The application includes data validation, logging, weather history tracking, statistics generation, and export functionality.

 The project demonstrates the integration of:

 * Python Programming
 * REST API Consumption
 * MySQL Database Management
+* Data Validation
 * File Handling
+* Logging
 * Exception Handling
 * Data Analysis